 The dangers of not talking about money with friends

 I’ve seen many times in my life, people falling out over money and finances.
-But, I’ve never seen anyone stop being friends because they cost of autodesk inventor lt license talked about their finances.
+But, I’ve never seen anyone stop being friends because they talked about their finances.
 Don’t treat money as a taboo subject.
 This is an important thing to understand.
 It’s not talking about money which loses you friends, it’s not talking about it when you should be.